This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 - Menu options aren't highlighted with a different color palette unless they are selected, in which case they still flash multiple colors as they do in the final version.

-- When a submenu is exited, the cursor always moves to the first option in the main menu.
+- When returning from a submenu, the cursor always moves to the first option in the main menu.
 Thankfully fixed in the final game.

 |